Poor Sleep Makes My ADHD Worse (And Vice-Versa)

 Falling asleep demands that one switch off the chatter of a mind that can flit like a butterfly from idea to idea, thought to thought, like a game of Word Association.

 As well, ADHD isn’t just about managing focus and attention.
-It can be problem managing emotions, keeping track of things, and physical sensitivities.
+It can be a problem managing emotions, keeping track of things, and physical sensitivities.
 (Tags on shirts?
 Yikes!)

 Lying there, doing nothing?
 With a mind that’s always playing Hopscotch?
 Being still and letting go?
 Good luck!